CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Here are the *acceptable format(s)*:

 * `schedule <id>` - re-schedule the task identified by <id>.
-It can now be done anytime and not by a deadline or within a specific time.
+It can now be done anytime.
+It is no longer bounded by a deadline or event time!
 * `schedule <id> by <deadline>` - set or update the deadline for the task identified.
 Note the keyword `by`.
 * `schedule <id> from <start-time> to <end-time>` - update the start/end time of the task identified by id.
 Note the keyword `from` and `to`.

-  > * Again, `<id>` must be a positive number and in the most recent to-do list displayed.
+  > * Again, `<id>` must be a positive number and be in the most recent to-do list displayed.
   > * `<deadline>`, `<start-time>` and `<end-time>` must follow the format previously defined in [Date Time Format](#date-time-format)
   > * A task cannot have a deadline and a event time at the same time.
 A wrong start and end time might be saved.

 Here are some *examples*:<br>

 <img src="images/userguide/beforeScheduling.png" width="300"><br>

 ```